codefitz/tplser/README.md

     something := var;
 ```

-Even though `something` will still be assigned `var`, ADDM will not warn you(?), but the parser will - just in case.
+Even though `something` will still be assigned `var`, ADDM will not warn you, but the parser will - this is a 'just in case'.
 It's not a bug and so will not be treated as something to fix right now.

 ---